Once upon a time and not so long ago, blogs looked like blogs and websites looked like websites. You could easily tell the two apart.

 “Wappalyzer is a browser extension that uncovers the technologies used on websites.
 It detects content management systems, eCommerce platforms, web servers, JavaScript frameworks, analytics tools and many more.”

-It’s also an easy extension to install.
+It’s also very easy to install.

-(This is a WordPress site!)
+(A WordPress site!)

 SpyBar